fp7-netide/Engine/fl-odl/README.md

 	python ./pox.py pox_client

 4) Start your mininet config.
+The command that can be used and builds a simple configuration with 3 hosts is

+	mn --topo simple,3 --controller remote,ip=<IP of the host where pox is running>

 You should now be able to run your floodlight application/module on top of the POX SDN controller.